conradwt/zero-to-graphql-using-ruby/README.md

 - Docker Desktop 4.30.0 or newer

-- PostgreSQL 16.4 or newer
+- PostgreSQL 18.0 or newer

-- Rails 7.1.3.4 or newer
+- Rails 8.1.1 or newer

 - Ruby 3.4.7 or newer

-Note: This tutorial was updated on macOS 15.4.
+Note: This tutorial was updated on macOS 26.1 (Tahoe).
 Docker Desktop is ony needed if you're following the `Docker Installation`.

 ## Communication